vgrocha/mercado-bitcoin-api/README.md

-# mercado-bitcoin
+# mercado-bitcoin-api

-A Clojure library designed to use the mercadobitcoin.com.br API for trading Bitcoins.
+This is a Clojure library designed to connect to the mercadobitcoin.com.br API for trading Cryptocurrencies (on this date, BTC or LTC).

 The library abstract all the plumbing necessary to correctly interact with the API.
-The returned value is the JSON parsed into a Clojure map, where the dates are clj-time objects.
+The returned value is the JSON parsed into a Clojure map, as seen below.
+Moreover, the dates become clj-time objects.

-There is the core namespace which is responsible for the basics of communication and then the 'btc' and 'ltc' namespaces, which specialize the communication for the specified coins.
+In terms of the library structure, there is the 'core' namespace which is responsible for the basics of communication and then the 'btc' and 'ltc' namespaces, which specialize the communication for the specified coins.

 ## Usage

 There are basically two types of access to the API:

 1) obtaining information
 2) manipulating the trade orders

-### Obtaining information
+### 1) Obtaining information
 * Retrieve the current exchange information

 ```